 Paint vs Wallpaper vs Wall Panels (What to Use Where!)

-Paint: Paint is the go-to option.
+- Paint: Paint is the go-to option.
 It is flexible too.
 It adapts easily and is budget-friendly too.

-Use it: It can be applied on main bedroom walls designs, especially if you like switching things up every few years.
-Matte finishes work well for a comfort-driven, modern feel, while satin or eggshell offers durability.
+Use it: It can be applied on main bedroom walls, especially if you like switching things up every few years.
+Matte finishes work well for a comfort-driven, modern feel, while satin or eggshell offers durability. - Wallpaper: It’s great when you want to add visual interest refraining from physical bulk.
+Multiple textures, patterns, and personality are the best factors brought by wallpapers with them.

 Use it: You can use it as a feature wall behind the bed or in a reading corner.
 Try textured wallpapers like linen weave or faux concrete for a masculine yet refined touch.

-Wall Panels: They help with insulation and sound absorption.
+- Wall Panels: They help with insulation and sound absorption.
 Since they have architectural elegance, they are ideal for shared apartments or city bedrooms.

 Use it: Install it behind the bed for a built-in headboard effect or on one wall to ground the room.
 Wood tones work well with earthy neutrals, while matte black or dark green panels offer bold, moody impact.